nlicalzi/launch_school/rb130_ruby_foundations_more_topics/assessment_prep/notes.md

     * What is **arity**?
 What are the **arity** rules for blocks?
       * An object's **arity** is the number of arguments or operands that a function can take.
 Think of the *ternary operator*: it takes a condition and then returns one of two options (3-arity).
 Binary: or//and, etc.
-      * Blocks have *loose* arity rules, meaning they can take any number of arguments.
+      * Blocks have *lenient* arity rules, meaning they can take any number of arguments.
     * Can you call a block by passing in more arguments than the block parameters?
 With fewer?
       * You can call a block by passing in more arguments or fewer arguments than the block has block parameters.
 If you pass in more arguments, any extra arguments will be ignored, while if you pass in fewer arguments, any remaining parameters will be assigned to `nil`.
     * How does the splat operator (`*`) relate to invoking blocks with varying argument counts?